In this guide we’ll take a look at the best garden wildlife cameras.

 For night time images, you’ll require artificial light.
 Infrared options are the most popular as they won’t scare away the animals – unlike the blinding white flash of a traditional camera!
 No-glow flashes will be completely unnoticeable, so look for a camera with no-glow if you’re going to be shooting late at night.

 Wildlife cameras will come with a motion sensor so that they can be left outside.
 They’ll sense the movement of an animal and snap a photograph or start recording.
 Keep an eye on the detection range.
 The longer the detection range, the more animals and movement your camera will capture.

 Wifi connectivity is becoming standard for most cameras, allowing you to easily download high quality images and videos onto your smartphone.
 In the past, cameras with wifi connectivity would be a lot more expensive, but more affordable options are now available.

 Good weather resistance is essential if you’re going to be leaving your camera out overnight to snap wildlife.
 Many wildlife cameras will either be fully waterproof, or come with a waterproof casing.

 A great wildlife camera will let you quietly observe your garden’s wildlife without disturbing their natural habitats.
-For its range of handy features, rapid response rate and excellent night vision, the SecaCam HomeVista Camera is our top recommendation for the best wildlife camera for gardens.
+Thanks to its built in wifi and app control, rapid trigger speed and excellent quality videos, the TOGUARD Camera is our top recommendation for best wildlife camera.